...

 • Tsumikusa (器と道具 つみ草)

-• If you understand Japanese, listening to Kobayashi-san’s detailed explanation of the story behind each craftwork will be very interesting.
+• If you can understand Japanese, listening to Kobayashi-san’s detailed explanation of the story behind each craftwork will be very interesting.

 Discover Tokyo’s Transportation Tickets That Can Save You Money